By Andrew Plaster

 Published in B&AFHS Journal 141 September 2010

-Bathampton is a parish in the hundred of Bath Forum in North-East Somerset, and lies two miles east of the city of Bath.
+Bathampton is a parish in North-East Somerset, and lies two miles east of the city of Bath.
 The parish consists of the main village and a mixed area of heathland, scrub and woodland in Bathampton Down to the south and is bounded by the river Avon on the north and east with parishes of Walcot, Batheaston and Bathford on the south by Claverton, and the west by Bathwick.
 The river flood plain gave rise to the once famous fertile meadows.
 The Great Western Railway, the Kennet and Avon Canal, and the Warminster turnpike road (A36) pass through the parish.

 Bathampton is known variously as Hamtun (956 AD); Hanton (1086); Bathentuna (1292); Hampton (1327) and Bath Hampton (1794), the prefix Bath being added to distinguish the place from many others of the name.
 The earliest evidence of man in the parish is 'Caer Badon' an earthwork in Bathampton Down comprising of a mound and ditch dating to the Iron Age but as yet no evidence has been found to prove occupation, it is generally thought to have been used as a stock enclosure.
 The northern boundary of this earthwork is believed to have been utilised by the Romano-British as part of their 'Wansdyke'.
 Extensive Celtic field systems are much in evidence throughout the hilltop and surrounding slopes.
 There is also evidence that the Romans quarried Bathampton Down for building stone (Carboniferous Limestone- 'Bath Stone'), as did future generations during the 18th and 19th centuries.
 The stone here, however, was of poor quality and such enterprises were short lived.
 Bathampton Down is one of the sites which are considered as possible locations for the Battle of Mons Badonicus, King Arthur's decisive victory over the Saxons.
 Recent excavations in the meadows (to the north of the parish) revealed occupation from the Iron Age through to the Roman and Mediaeval periods.